Robinyo/serendipity/docs/try-install-upgrade/01-try.md

 ## Installation methods

-Recommended approaches to install Serendipity in the cloud or on-premise.
+Recommended approaches to install Serendipity on-premise or in the cloud.

 import Link from '@docusaurus/Link';
 import DockerLogo from '@site/static/img/docker-logo.svg';